NarcissJunior/Game-Manager/README.md

-Repo created to host my code for Digit Games test
+Repo created to host Digit Games test

 To run the application you need to have PHP installed in your machine.
 You can download it here: https://www.php.net/downloads.php After installing PHP, we need to install composer to help us ith our dependencies. https://getcomposer.org/download/